 Contributed by Libby Mislan

 - As students walk in, they each find a post-it note on their desk.
-They look up to the SMARTBoard to see the prompt for the week’s opening ritual exercise (which always involves writing on a post-it note.)
-They respond to the prompt: On your post-it, write a question you might ask someone to get to know them better.
+They look up to the board to see an opening prompt.
+The prompt is: On your post-it, write a question you might ask someone to get to know them better.

-- Introduce students to the idea of a character grill.
-Define the verb “To Grill”–To subject someone to intense questioning–as a group.
-Let students know that for the character grill, they are going to become their main character from the short stories they are writing, and answer questions from their classmates as their characters.
+- Introduce students to the idea of a character interview.
+Define the verb “To Interview”–To subject someone to questioning–as a group.
+You can show some pictures or a video to demonstrate.
+Let students know that for the character interview, they are going to become their main character from the short stories or scenes they are writing.
+They will answer questions from their classmates as their characters.

 - Pick a student volunteer and ask them to share the name of their main character.
 Write their character’s name on the board.
 Spin them around three times and say, “This is no longer ___(student name), they are now ____(character’s name.)”
 Then have the student sit in a chair in front of the classroom.